danyellemenezes/senai/README.md

 # senai
-repositorio do curso de git do senai
+repositorio do curso de git do se

-readme de exemplo
+fazendo uma alteração no readme